 I focus on arguments and try to be concise, so conversational niceties will be lacking.
 Don’t take the dialogues to model how people should talk to each other, especially not if they’re trying to be genial.

 That’s one way of defining them.
-But I mean dialogue like a dialogue in a play.
-And I mean argument like an argument in a courtroom—not a verbal fight but an attempt to persuade using reason and evidence.
+But I mean “dialogue” like a dialogue in a play and “argument” like an argument in a courtroom—not a verbal fight but an attempt to persuade using reason and evidence.

 Sometimes the dialogues read like verbal fights.

 The speakers disagree, but I wouldn’t say they’re fighting.
-Each side tries to convince the other using logic, rhetoric, and evidence.
+Each side tries to convince the other with facts, logic, and rhetoric.
 There’s conflict, but it’s foremost between ideas, not people.

 Do you usually favor one side over the other?

-I expect to, but the dialogues are less personal punditry, more explainer journalism—in this case, the why for the what of opposing views on current (maybe perennial) controversies.
-Whatever my views, I look to challenge them as much as defend them.
+I have opinions, but the dialogues are less personal punditry, more explainer journalism.
+Think of them as the “why” for the “what” of opposing views on current controversies.
+Whatever my views, I try to challenge them as much as defend them.

 Sounds frustrating and unsatisfying.
 Why write something like that?
 Why read it?

-To think critically about one’s own and others’ ideas.
+To think critically about your own and others’ ideas.
 To try to see things differently or more clearly.
 That’s why I write the dialogues.
 That’s also why I think people should read them.

 Notes